Armenian genocide recognition: Israel

 In an event billed as the first to be held by an Israeli president to commemorate the tragedy, Rivlin also invited Armenian communal and religious leader's to his official residence on April 26, 2015.
 He said we are "morally obligated to point out the facts, as horrible as they might be, we must not ignore them."
 As he skirted using the term "genocide," some Armenian leaders were disappointed, though still thankful for the event.
 However, it was later reported that earlier that same month, while briefing foreign journalists in English, Rivlin had in fact referred to the killings as genocide, saying: It was Avshalom Feinberg, one of my eldest brothers, who said 25 years before the Holocaust that if we do not warn against what is going on with the Armenians, what will happen afterwards when they try to do to us...?
 There is a saying that the Nazis used the Armenian genocide as something that gave them permission to bring the Holocaust into reality, according to their belief that they have to discriminate against the Jewish people.
 'Never again' belongs to every one of you, all the nations.
 We cannot allow something like that to happen."

 In 2015, a group of distinguished Israeli academics, artists, and former generals and politicians signed a petition calling on Israel to follow the Pope's lead and recognize the genocide.
 The signatories included author Amos Oz, historian Yehuda Bauer, Major General (ret.)
 Amos Yadlin, former Likud minister Dan Meridor and about a dozen former MKs and ministers.

-Israeli President Reuven Rivlin visited the Armenian Patriarchate of Jerusalem on May 9, 2016.
+Rivlin visited the Armenian Patriarchate of Jerusalem on May 9, 2016.
 Concluding his speech he said, that "the Armenians were massacred in 1915.
 My parents remember thousands of Armenian migrants finding asylum at the Armenian Church.
 No one in Israel denies that an entire nation was massacred."

 On August 1, 2016, the Knesset Committee on Education, Culture and Sports recognized the Armenian genocide.
 In response to rising tensions between Turkey and Israel since the 2010s, the Israeli lobbies had refused to assist Turkey and Azerbaijan over the Armenian genocide dispute, which was partially responsible for the recognition of Armenian genocide by the U.S. Congress.

-In 2024, as tensions with Turkey due to the Gaza war escalated, senior Israeli officials such as Prime Minister Benjamin Netanyahu and Foreign Minister Israel Katz mentioned the Armenian genocide in public statements criticizing Turkey.
+In 2024, as tensions with Turkey escalated due to the Gaza war, senior Israeli officials such as Prime Minister Benjamin Netanyahu and Foreign Minister Israel Katz mentioned the Armenian genocide in public statements criticizing Turkey.
 In August 2025, Prime Minister Netanyahu said that he personally recognizes the Armenian genocide during an interview with conservative American businessman and podcaster Patrick Bet-David.
 Haaretz noted that his statement does not constitute formal Israeli recognition.

+On June 28, 2026, the Israeli cabinet voted to formally recognize the genocide, following a resolution proposed by Foreign Minister Gideon Sa'ar, who called it a "moral and historical duty" and declared it is "never too late to do the right thing".
+The bill is still yet to be ratified by the Knesset.